 What is credentialing?

-Aetna's Credentialing Verification Organization (CVO) meets the National Committee for Quality Assurance (NCQA) standards for health plans.
+Aetna's Credentialing Verification Organization (CVO) meets the National Committee for Quality Assurance standards for health plans.
 In addition, Aetna’s CVO maintains accreditation by URAC by meeting strict quality standards.

-Aetna evaluates each provider's request for participation with Aetna health plans against the current need to service the membership in a specific geographic area.
-Providers can complete a request for participation by doing the following:
+Aetna evaluates each provider's request for participation against the current need to service our membership in a specific geographic area.

 I've heard of an organization called the Council for Affordable Quality Healthcare or CAQH.
 Can you tell me more about this organization?

-Under the CAQH program, providers use a standard application and a common database to submit one application to one source to meet the needs of all of the health plans and hospitals participating in the CAQH effort.
-To maintain the accuracy of the provider’s data, CAQH sends a reminder every 90 days for providers to re-attest to their information.
+CAQH ProView allows providers to submit one application to meet the needs of all of the health plans and hospitals participating in the CAQH effort.
+To maintain the accuracy of the data, CAQH sends providers a reminder every 90 days to re-attest to their information.

-Health plans and hospitals designated by providers obtain the application information directly from the database, eliminating the need to have multiple organizations contacting the provider for the same standard information.
-Providers update their information quarterly to ensure data is current and accurate.
-CAQH gathers and stores detailed data from more than 960,000 providers nationwide.
-Aetna uses the CAQH Universal Provider Datasource for our credentialing needs for all provider types.
+Health plans and hospitals designated by providers obtain application information directly from the CAQH database.
+This eliminates the need for multiple organizations to contact the provider for the same information.
+CAQH gathers and stores detailed data for more than 1 million providers nationwide.
+Aetna uses CAQH ProView for credentialing all provider types.

 If I am already registered with CAQH, what are my next steps?

 If you have already registered with CAQH or have received registration information from CAQH, no further correspondence will be sent to you.
-Please ensure you have granted "Aetna" authorization to review your information.
-As a reminder:
+Please ensure that you have granted Aetna authorization to review your information.